la005/la005/README.md

 =====================

-I'm a designer, web developer strongly focused on creating beautiful and functional products
+I'm a designer, web developer strongly focused on creating beautiful and functional products.

 ### Skills